goshiphq/goship-cms/content/articles/freight-insurance-non-covered-items.md

 ## **What items cannot be covered with freight insurance?**

+GoShip online platform cooperates with our insurance partners Falvey to provide you with the best insurance options.

 Here is the list of items that **cannot be covered** with [Falvey Shippers Insurance](https://falveyinsurancegroup.com/falvey-shippers-insurance/):

 * Accounts